VictoriaParkes/guess-the-rainbow/README.md

 ---

+# 1. User Experience (UX)
+## User Stories
+As a user I would like:
+- To improve my knowledge of colour mixing.
+- Easily determine the purpose of the website.
+- View the site on any device.

 # Features
 ## Current Features
 The main content website is a displayed on a single page with the following features: